wlaforest/KSQLGeo/README.md

 KSQLGeo uses the deserializtion from Spatial4J and currently support GeoJSON and WKT.
 For more information about the specifics of this see https://github.com/locationtech/spatial4j/blob/master/FORMATS.md

+## Re-keying with UDTF

+KSQLGeo has added a new UDTF function called geo_covering_geohashes which will emit all the geohashes which cover a given shape.
+This is important becasue when you join two geospatial streams you need a common key for the on clause.
+Since a shape can span multiple geohashes it is necessary to emit mutliple copies of the same record each with a seperate key to cover all possibled geohshes it falls into.

 ## Building KSQLGeo

 ### Building the code